 Our description of the $\UIHPQ_p$ in Theorem~\ref{thm:BranchingStructure} makes use of so-called \textit{looptrees}, which were introduced in~\cite{CuKo1}.
 A looptree can informally be seen as a collection of loops glued along a tree structure.
 The following presentation is inspired by~\cite[Section 2.3]{CuKo2}.
 We use, however, slightly different definitions which are better suited to our purpose.
 In particular, given a plane tree $\tr$, we will only replace vertices $v\in V(\tr_\bullet)$ at {\it odd} height by loops of length $\deg(u)$.
 Consequently, several loops may be attached to one and the same vertex (at even height).

 Let us now make things more precise.
-Let $\tr$ be a finite plane tree, and recall that vertices at even height are white, and those at odd height are black (with respective subsets of vertices $\tr_\circ$ and $\tr_\bullet$).
+Let $\tr$ be a finite plane tree, and recall that vertices at even height are white, and those at odd height are black (with respective subsets of vertices $V(\tr_\circ)$ and $V(\tr_\bullet)$).
 We associate to $\tr$ a rooted looptree $\Loop(\tr)$ as follows.
-Around every (black) vertex in $\tr_\bullet$, we connect its incident white vertices in cyclic order, so that they form a loop.
+Around every (black) vertex in $V(\tr_\bullet)$, we connect its incident white vertices in cyclic order, so that they form a loop.
 Then $\Loop(\tr)$ is the planar map obtained from erasing the black vertices and the edges of $\tr$.
 We root $\Loop(\tr)$ at the edge connecting the origin of $\tr$ to the last child of its first sibling in $\tr$; see Figure~\ref{fig:TreeOfComponentsQuad}.